Oven Dried Tomatoes: Step-By-Step Directions to Make Your Own

 Roma tomatoes: bake 4-8 hours

-Slicing tomatoes: bake 8-12 hours or longer, depending on size and water content
+Slicing tomatoes: bake 8-12 hours or longer, depending on size

 - Check tomatoes regularly for doneness.
 If drying more than one tray of tomatoes at a time, rotate them every 2-3 hours so they can dry evenly.
 Dried tomatoes will be reduced in size, shriveled and leathery, but not tacky.
 Edges are mostly carmelized and crisp on the edges.
 Don’t over-dry tomatoes.